MultiVersus: Reception

 The game received generally positive reviews during its open beta.
 IGN wrote "MultiVersus may not be a must-play at social gatherings, but its refreshing team-based battles make it a great platform fighter online."
-Play summarized that it was "full of love for the characters, and crunchy to play, you owe it to yourself to give this a go – though the monetisation methods are off-putting."
+Play summarized that it was "full of love for the characters, and crunchy to play, you owe it to yourself to give this a go—though the monetisation methods are off-putting."
+In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.

 Its launch on Steam was the most successful for a WB Games title, and the biggest launch for a fighting game released on the platform.

 The game topped the American sales charts for July 2022, falling to number 5 the following month.
 It was the most downloaded game on the US PlayStation Store for the same month, and number 2 in Europe.
 It also topped the sales charts in Australia.
 It was the most popular title on the Steam Deck platform.

-By August 2022, the game had reached 10 million players.
-By September, it had reached 20 million.
+By August 2022, the game reached 10 million players.
+By September, it reached 20 million.

-By February 2023, the game reportedly experienced a significant drop in daily players.
-Trackers for the Windows version reported roughly 1,300 players in the last 30 days, marking the title's lowest player count since launch.
+By February 2023, the game experienced a significant drop in daily players, which a Kotaku article attributed to a lack of updates and new characters.
+Trackers for the Steam version reported an average daily peak of roughly 1,300 players over the last 30 days, marking the title's lowest player count since launch.
+The announcement of the closure of the open beta surprised players who believed that the game was already fully released and had paid for premium content.

+Of the re-release, Kotaku said that the "joy is propped up by a dumpster fire full of free-to-play, service gaming tropes, some so poorly thought out or predatory that it’s shocking they made it out the gate at all".
+They concluded that "some forces behind these kinds of games are always ready to push the boundaries on monetization.
+It feels wrong, ethically, to participate in, and especially to recommend this game to others."
+The game was further criticized for how certain variants were released, as players were incentivized into purchasing them with real-world currencies and had limited options to obtain them in other ways.

+In June 2024, the game again topped the free game download charts in North America and Europe.
+In November 2024, Warner Bros.
+Games stated that the game "significantly underperformed", contributing to a $100 million writedown.